UPPMAX/install-methods/apps/R_packages/R_packages-4.3.1_install-README.md

 -----------------------------------------------

 A lot of packages are installed by the automated install, following the instructions below.
-There are still some that do not.
+There are still some that are not.
+Some require some hand-holding, loading additional/alternate modules, etc. Some simply do not install.

 To install new packages